RMLio/prov4itdata-web-app/docs/REPORT.md

 ## Cite

-If you are using or extending PROV4ITDaTa as part of a scientific publication, we would appreciate a citation of our [article][PROV4IDaTa-demo-pdf].
+If you are using or extending PROV4ITDaTa as part of a scientific publication, we would appreciate a citation of our article ([PDF][PROV4IDaTa-demo-pdf]|[HTML][PROV4ITDaTa-demo-HTML]).

 ```tex
 @inproceedings{demulder_www_demo_2021,